emanguy/rust-rest/doc/api_documentation.md

 In some cases, the same common error response may be returned across multiple different API endpoints.
-Rather than needing to redefine the entire response every time that response is used, you can define a canned error response in the `dto::err_resps` package.
+Rather than needing to redefine the entire response every time that response is used, you can define a canned error response in the `dto::err_resps` module.
 For these, rather than deriving `ToSchema`, you derive `ToResponse`.
 In doing so you include a response description and example value that can be reused across multiple API endpoints.
 The response is then added to `OpenApiSchemas` like a DTO.
+Note that a canned response must contain a type implementing `ToSchema` which describes the response body before `ToResponse` can be derived.

 Here's how you might define one: